andyl/uber_gen/notes/devnotes.md

 All of these macros are optional for any given playbook.

-Calling a Playbook with an 'undefined' macro returns a default value.
+Calling a Action with an 'undefined' macro returns a default value.

-The `UberGen.Playbook` module provides introspection functions that show if a method is defined in a playbook: `has_run?/0`, `has_call?/0`, `has_test?/0`, `has_steps?/0`, `has_guide?/0`
+The `UberGen.Action` module provides introspection functions that show if a method is defined in a playbook: `has_run?/0`, `has_call?/0`, `has_test?/0`, `has_steps?/0`, `has_guide?/0`